 At DataFoundry, we have created an intelligent data extraction system using AI technologies to automate the data extraction to any one of many structured formats.
 The system does minimal manual annotations to capture the semantics of specific sections for any particular document template.
-Once that has been done then millions of documents can be fed through the system to extract structured information automatically.
+Once that has been done then millions of documents can be fed through the system to extract information automatically.

 In this paper, we will describe the business drivers behind such a system, the architecture of the system, show how the system performs compared to human levels, and also showcase examples of documents processed.
 We will discuss the difficulties around exacting information from checkboxes and share details about the neural network architecture we used to achieve high accuracy.

-Introduction
+Background

-One of the challenging fields of Document analysis it is the document structure detection.
-Here, the computer vision techniques are used mainly for (1) information detection and (2) extraction.
+One of the challenges in the field of Document Analysis is, document structure detection.
+Here, techniques from computer vision, a sub-discipline of artificial intelligence, are used for (1) information detection and (2) extraction.
 In their article “Histograms of oriented gradients for human detection” [1] Navneet Dalal and Bill Triggs describe the histogram of oriented method to detect the objects from images.
-Based on this research many practical problems for object detection and extraction were solved.
-Within the classical deep convolutional neural networks of feature map extraction, we should emphasize the work of Pierre Sermanet, David Eigen, Xiang Zhang, Michael Mathieu, Rob Fergus and Yann LeCun [2].
-Neural Networks such as RCNN [3], fast RCNN [4], Faster RCNN [5], Yolo [6], RetinaNet [7,8] and then CornerNet [9] were implemented for document analysis tasks.
-In the mentioned works particularly the documents’ objects layout analysis was investigated.
-The main reason of layout analysis is to detect, extract and store graphs, figures, tables, checkboxes etc.
+While this approach addresses many practical object detection and extraction problems, more advanced techniques use deep neural networks, yet another sub-discipline of AI, to address more complex problems.
+Such classical deep convolutional neural networks extract feature maps to extract more complex objects as shown in the work by Pierre Sermanet, David Eigen, Xiang Zhang, Michael Mathieu, Rob Fergus and Yann LeCun [2].
+Specifically for document analysis, Neural Networks such as RCNN [3], fast RCNN [4], Faster RCNN [5], Yolo [6], RetinaNet [7,8] and then CornerNet [9] has shown good results to detect and extract complex document content such as graphs, figures, tables, checkboxes etc.

-Checkbox detection is a unique problem in document analysis, since here besides detecting the checked box, the text which corresponds to the checked box should also be detected.
-In his Master’s thesis “Optical character recognition for checkbox detection” [10] author describes a three-step procedure for checkbox detection:
+Checkbox detection is a unique problem in document analysis, because in addition detecting the checked box, we also need to detect the text which corresponds to the checked box.
+In his Master’s thesis “Optical character recognition for checkbox detection” [10] the author uses a three-step procedure for checkbox detection:

 1. image preprocessing,

-2. box detection through optical character recognition (OCR), and 3. checkmark detecton through optical mark recognition.
+2. box detection through optical character recognition (OCR), and,

+3. checkmark detection through optical mark recognition.

-IBM Knowledge Center [11] also proposes OCR usage for box detection.
-But as a next step they use Pixel threshold evaluation method, that is to say, based on the percentage of black pixels and white pixels of the box area, a conclusion is being made, whether the box is checked.
-Another approach was offered by the authors of “Automatic Recognition Method for Checkbox in Data Form Image”.
+IBM Knowledge Center [11] also proposes OCR usage for box detection, but they use a pixel threshold evaluation method, wherein the ratio of black to white pixels of the box area determines whether the box is checked.
+Another approach was offered by the authors of “Automatic Recognition Method for Checkbox in Data Form Image” [12].
 They detect skews in image and then use the handwritten symbol recognition to solve the problem.
-However, this works only for boxes checked handwritten [12].
+However, this works only for handwritten boxes checked.

-However, none of this approaches solves the problem of the text detection which corresponds to the checked box.
-Our analysis of different documents shows, that text can be both from the left and from the right of the checkbox.
-The networks from RCNN family can be implemented for this task, but taking into the consideration the fact that they are based on ruled base Selective search or Edge Boxes detection algorithms and they are time and resources consuming we made a decision to find more efficient approach.
-We implemented RetinaNet model and achieved high performance (mAP).
+However, none of the approaches solve the problem of the text detection in the checked box.
+In the clinical trial life sciences space specifically, our analysis of different documents shows, that text can be both on the left and on the right of the checkbox.
+The RCNN (recurrent convolution neural network) family can be implemented for this task, but since they are based on ruled base Selective Search or Edge Boxes detection algorithms, they are extremely time and resources consuming.
+After analyzis and experimentation to find a more efficient approach, we implemented a variation of the RetinaNet NN model which achieved high performance mean Average Precision (mAP).

 Problem Statement